OpenDSA/OpenDSA/RST/en/VisFormalLang/FLConcepts.rst

 Grammars
 --------

+One way to describe a language (that is, a collection of strings) is in the form of a grammar.
 Before looking at formal grammars to define formal languages and programming languages, let's look at a grammar you can maybe relate to, a grammar for english.